ACORD Committee Members

 Catherine Barnes

 Catherine is a Course Coordinator and Lecturer in University of South Australia, STEM with specialisations in Metadata and Descriptive Cataloguing.
 She has qualifications and experiences in Information Management, Information Technology and Education, with a passion for metadata and learning.
-Her day job as a Library Manager in a busy secondary school has led to a curiosity for not just the how and why of describing things, but also the who with further exploration of the connection between description and digital inclusion.
+Her background as a Teacher Librarian has led to a curiosity for not just the how and why of describing things, but also the who with further exploration of the connection between description and digital inclusion.
 With a broad experience in regional Australia, as well as medical, technology, theological, and vocational organisations, an awareness of engaging with communities for representation is a key aspect of her practice and teaching.

 Renate Beilharz